 Hankook Tire recommends you to check your tire pressure once in a month.

-The optimum air pressure level for your tire can be found on the inner side of the car door, inside the fuel cap or in the car manual (the location of the sticker can vary according to country).
+The optimum air pressure level for your tire can be found on the inner side of the car door, or in the car manual (the location of the sticker can vary according to country).

 The number on the tire sidewall means maximum tire pressure.
 Therefore, do not apply tire pressure above it.